Quarterly Financial Report for the quarter ended September 30, 2012

 Statement of Departmental Budgetary Expenditures by Standard Object

-Compared to the previous fiscal year, the total gross budgetary expenditures recorded in the second quarter ending on September 30, 2011 increased by $879,000, from 7.01 to 7.89 million dollars, as shown on the budgetary expenditures by standard object table.
-This sum represents a 2 percent increase (from 25 to 27 percent of the total authorities) in expenditures recorded for the same period in 2010-2011.
+Compared to the previous fiscal year, the total gross budgetary expenditures recorded in the second quarter ending on September 30, 2012 decreased by 1.36 million, from 7.89 to 6.53 million dollars, as shown on the budgetary expenditures by standard object table.

-This increase can be explained primarily by the $924,000 increase in personnel expenditures, from 6.09 million dollars in the second quarter of 2010-2011 to 7.01 million dollars for the same quarter in 2011-2012.
+This decrease can be explained primarily by the $1,238,000 decrease in personnel expenditures, from 7.01 million dollars in the second quarter of 2011-2012 to 5.78 million dollars for the same quarter in 2012-2013.
 This difference is primarily attributable to the payments made in 2011-2012 for the payout of severance pay and termination benefits to some employees.
 The difference in the year to date expenditure variance between the two fiscal years is mainly due to these payments.

 The Agency is a demand-driven organization with a mandate dependent upon fulfilling service expectations of Canadians with respect to transportation issues.
 Therefore, changes within the external environment, government policies and the legislative mandate related to transport have an impact on the Agency’s operating environment.

-This Departmental Quarterly Financial Report reflects the results of the current fiscal period in relation to the Main Estimates and the Supplementary Estimates A and B. These include the reimbursement of the payout of severance pay and termination benefits for some employees for the period between April 1 and August 30 2011.
+This Departmental Quarterly Financial Report reflects the results of the current fiscal period in relation to the Main Estimates and the Supplementary Estimates A. These include the reimbursement of the payout of severance pay and termination benefits for some employees for the period between April 1 and July 31st 2012.
 The agency is anticipating additional expenditures related to these payouts until the end of the fiscal year, and consequently would be reimbursed for those funds by Treasury Board Secretariat.

 - Proactive involvement in legislative/regulation change process;